Skip to main content

 The Reset Button for Your Nervous System

 Touch and sound are two of the senses that can activate the parasympathetic nervous system, helping your body lower cortisol and return to balance.
 Understanding normal cortisol levels can also help you track how stress physically affects you.
+Notably, grounding has also been shown to normalize cortisol patterns and may reverse telomere shortening associated with chronic anxiety - making it one of the few free, accessible interventions with both immediate and long-term anti-aging effects on stress biology.
 This:

 • Slows down a racing heart